 Alternative Controlled Ventilation Systems

-If it’s not feasible to fit a network of ducting into the home, then a central ventilation system could be used.
+If it’s not feasible to fit a network of ducting into the home (for instance, this is often the case when renovating a house where it might be difficult to retrofit due to space), then a central ventilation system could be used.
 These come in two main types:

 - positive input ventilation (PIV)